CasillasMX/casillasmx.github.io/_pages/about_einstein.md

-> J. Alberto Casillas-Trasviña
+> ***J. Alberto Casillas-Trasviña, Ph.D.***

 I bring over 8 years of experience in groundwater modeling, hydrogeological characterization, and exploration, having worked across academic and applied research settings.
 I’m an energetic, detail-oriented, and highly organized collaborator who believes in interdisciplinary, interactive and fun teams.
 Outside of work, I enjoy traveling, swimming, spending time in nature, and sharing good moments with friends and family.

 This space is a reflection of both my scientific interests and who I am beyond the lab.
-Expect posts mainly on hydrogeology and water science 🌊, but potentially also on cooking experiments 🥘, snapshots from my travels 🌍, plant musings 🌿, and perhaps even chapters from a sci-fi story I’ve been drafting 📚.
+Expect posts mainly on hydrogeology and water science 🌊, field (and maybe cooking) experiments 🥘, snapshots from our labs ideas 🌍, plant musings 🌿, and perhaps even chapters from a sci-fi story I’ve been drafting 📚.
 I believe in science, creativity, and staying human, and this site is my small attempt at keeping all of that in balance 🐋.